Ministry of Tourism (Uruguay)

 The Ministry is headquartered in the Rambla 25 De Agosto in Ciudad Vieja, Montevideo.
-The current Minister of Tourism is Tabaré Viera, who has held the position since August 23, 2021.
+The current Minister of Tourism is Pablo Menoni, who has held the position since March 1, 2025.
 Tourism is the second most important economic activity in the country, after livestock.
 The Ministry acts under the motto "Uruguay Natural".

 History

 Creation

 The Ministry of Tourism was created on December 24, 1986, in article No. 83 of Law No. 15,851, promulgated that day.
 It included the national tourism policy; the promotion of tourism industries; the regime, coordination and control of tourism; the promotion of tourism to the country and within it; tourist infrastructure, promotion, regime and registration of tourism service providers.

 Historical evolution

 In 1967, the Ministry of Transportation, Communications and Tourism was created, which absorbs the National Tourism Commission (created in 1933) and the National Tourism Directorate is established.
 In 1974 the regulation of tourism becomes the responsibility of the Ministry of Industry, Energy.
 On December 23 of that year, Law No. 14,335 was promulgated, where Tourism is declared as “an activity of public interest and as a factor of economic and social development” and the Executive Power is also obliged to establish and direct the national policy of tourism.
 After that legislation, the National Tourism Directorate became in control of the tourist activity, through a National Tourism Council.